Cracked heel

 What are cracked heels?

 Cracked heels, also known as heel fissures, are a common foot problem.
-The condition is typically caused by a lack of moisture in the heels' skin.
+The condition is typically caused by a lack of moisture in the skin of the heels.

 Heel skin does not have sebaceous glands.
 These glands produce the protective oils which keep the skin hydrated.
-Without this protective layer, the skin around the heel can become dry and brittle.
+Without this protective layer, the skin around the heel can become dry and prone to brittleness.
 When pressure is applied, the skin splits and cracks - these cracks are also known as fissures.
 These fissures can vary in length and depth.

 Symptoms of cracked heels include: